Bigelow President to Lead The Oceanography Society

 “The next decade will be a critical one for the ocean in terms of climate change.
 This is an all-hands-on-deck moment in history,” Bronk said.
 “I am a firm believer in the importance of scientific societies to advancing the scientific enterprise.”

 The Oceanography Society, or TOS, works to promote the broad understanding of oceanography, facilitate consensus building, and inform the public about ocean research, innovative technology, and educational opportunities.
-Founded in 1988, the professional organization publishes the scientific journal Oceanography and is currently helmed by Andone Lavery, of Woods Hole Oceanographic Institute.
+Founded in 1988, the professional organization publishes the scientific journal Oceanography and is currently helmed by Andone Lavery, of Woods Hole Oceanographic Institution.

 Bronk joined Bigelow Laboratory in 2018 as its president and CEO and will remain in that role throughout her work with TOS.
 She has conducted more than 50 research cruises and field studies in freshwater and marine environments that stretch from pole to pole during her three decades of experience as an oceanographer.
 In December 2020, she was elected a Fellow of the American Association for the Advancement of Science (AAAS), and recognized for her substantial research advances on the marine nitrogen cycle and for leadership in the ocean science research community.